 Cordless cellular shades and roller shades are also kid friendly because they are free of those pesky cords and can add fun bursts of color and pattern.
 Roman shades and stylish woven woods are good choices, too, for kids’ rooms, but always be particular to choose a room darkening option for any window treatments you choose for children’s bedrooms to promote good sleeping habits.

-For the ultimate in a children’s room, one of our customers used a boat as a bed and amped up the room with our Simply Chic roller shades
+For the ultimate in a bed to sleep and dream away any anxieties, one of our customers used a real boat as a bed, brightened up with our pink patterned Simply Chic roller shades.

 Best wishes for an educational and well-designed new school year!